-- On September 13, 2017, the Company signed a seventeen-year five month lease agreement for its New York home office facility.
+- On December 10, 2020, the Company sold the Appleton facility and recognized a realized gain of \$9 million.
+The Company signed a five-year agreement to lease back the third floor of the location from the new owner.
+The Company will begin paying rent on the leased space in April 2021 and is obligated to pay approximately \$0.7 million in annual base rent plus operating expenses and taxes. - On September 13, 2017, the Company signed a seventeen-year five-month lease agreement for its New York home office facility.
 The Company began using the building in the second quarter of 2019 as a replacement of the prior New York home office facility.
-The Company is obligated to pay approximately \$15 million in annual base rent plus operating expenses and taxes beginning in February 2019. - On March 8, 2017, the Company signed a fifteen-year lease agreement for its New Jersey home office facility.
+The Company is obligated to pay approximately \$15 million in annual base rent plus operating expenses and taxes.
+On March 8, 2017, the Company signed a fifteen-year lease agreement for its New Jersey home office facility.
 The Company began using the building in the first quarter of 2018 and is obligated to pay approximately \$3 million in annual base rent plus operating expenses and taxes. - On August 11, 2016, the Company signed a ten-year lease agreement for its Spokane home office facility.
 The Company began using the building in March 2017 and is obligated to pay approximately \$1 million in annual base rent which includes operating expenses and taxes. - On January 26, 2015, the Company signed a twenty-year lease agreement with GLICA Bethlehem, LLC.
 Under the terms of the lease agreement GLICA Bethlehem, LLC built an office building in Bethlehem, PA according to specifications provided by the Company.
 The Company began using the building in June 2016 and is obligated to pay approximately \$5 million in annual base rent plus operating expenses and taxes.